 Selenium is one of the most popular, open-source tools used for automation testing.
 It was developed by Jason Huggins in 2004 as an internal tool.
-It provides various special features and supports multiple browsers like Chrome, Mozilla, IE using the specific drivers.
+It provides various special features and supports multiple browsers like Chrome, Mozilla, and IE using specific drivers.
 Moreover working on Selenium is not confined to one language, which means Selenium supports multiple languages like C#, Java, Python, Ruby, etc. Selenium is much more than a tool having different components for automating a web application.
-Components in Selenium are Selenium Remote Control (RC), Selenium Integration Development Environment (IDE), Selenium Grid Webdriver.
+Components in Selenium are Selenium Remote Control (RC), Selenium Integration Development Environment (IDE), and Selenium Grid Webdriver.
 It is written in Java language having its latest version 3.11.0.

-Selenium is basically used for automating the test cases be it regression testing, functional testing or webUI testing which was a headache before running them manually.
-It helps in reducing the testing time and increasing efficiency.
+Selenium is basically used for automating the test cases be it regression testing, functional testing, or webUI testing which was a headache before running them manually.
+It helps in reducing testing time and increasing efficiency.
 As Selenium is an open-source tool, it is free to use so no extra cost is burdened on business.
 In fact, it helps in reducing the overall business cost by reducing the human resources deployed in running the test cases manually.
 Apart from normal regression and webUI testing, Selenium also supports Performance testing through the automation framework.
-It provides excellent support to integrate with advanced tools like Docker, Jenkins, Maven which helps the tester to easily work in an integrated environment.
+It provides excellent support to integrate with advanced tools like Docker, Jenkins, and Maven which helps the tester to easily work in an integrated environment.

 Below given is a short example of writing a simple code of entering the values in the text box using Selenium in Java language.

-To start learning the Selenium, one should have a basic understanding of any Object Oriented programming languages like Java, C#, etc. As Selenium supports multiple languages, having an understanding of basic programming concepts is enough to start learning Selenium.
+To start learning Selenium, one should have a basic understanding of any Object Oriented programming languages like Java, C#, etc. As Selenium supports multiple languages, having an understanding of basic programming concepts is enough to start learning Selenium.
 Moreover, one should know about testing techniques like Functional testing, webUI testing, Regression testing, etc.

 Programmers having knowledge of object-oriented programming language find it easy to start creating the test scripts in Selenium IDE.
-Though we have designed our tutorial in such a way to make it easy to learn for both beginners and advanced level programmers.
+Though we have designed our tutorial in such a way to make it easy to learn for both beginners and advanced-level programmers.